multi-coop/datami-documentation-content/texts/tutorial/tutorial-overview-edition-en.md

     />
 </div>

-There are basic choices available in "edit" mode, we will refer to those choices as "Edit view modes" :
+There are basic choices available in "edit" mode, we will refer to those choices as "edit-view" modes :

 - **"Preview mode"** : preview of the document as you edit it ;
 - **"Edit mode"** : view where you can edit the source document ;